top of page

 “I now realize how true it is that God does not show favoritism but accepts from every nation the one who fears him and does what is right.”
 (Acts 10:34-45)

 The Middle Wall of Partition had nothing to do with Jewish people continuing to honor the Law of Moses (which really is the Law of Elohim given to Moses).
+David Stern writes in his commentary on the New Testament, "Surrounding the Temple was a wall with a sign 'which forbade any foreigner to go in, on pain of death.'"
 The wall excluded Gentiles from full fellowship.
-It has been torn down to welcome the nations into the Olive Tree of salvation, not to destroy Jewish Identity.
-Gentiles being forced to convert to Judaism would be akin to re-erecting the wall, but Paul, who wrote Ephesians 2:15, was a Torah-observing Jew.
+It has been "torn down" to welcome the nations into the Olive Tree of salvation, not to destroy Jewish Identity.
+Gentiles being forced to convert to Judaism would be akin to re-erecting the wall.
+Keep in mind, Paul, who wrote Ephesians 2:15, was a Torah-observing Jew (see Acts 21:20-25).
 And yet, I have heard people say that Messianic Jews continuing to live as Jews is a form of rejecting non-Jews.

-I know I am burying the lead here, but permit me one more observation before we look at Justin’s words.
-The Catholic Church answered this question of whether or not Jews could remain Jews after coming to faith (in the Jewish Messiah) with force.
+Are you aware that Jewish Catholics were persecuted severely for honoring the Sabbath or refusing to eat pork?
+The Middle Age church condemned such actions as returning to the "vomit of Jewish superstition."
+The Catholic Church firmly answered this question of whether or not Jews could remain Jews after coming to faith (in the Jewish Messiah) with force.
 During the inquisitions Jews who converted (under threat of expulsion) were forbidden under the threat of torture and death from continuing to live as Jews in any way.
 Spies were dispatched to enforce the law and expose the offenders.

 Second Century Conclusion